ArtDoctor/Decay-period-calculation-using-ML/README.md

 This is mainly for educational purposes, and I just experiment here with data, trying to create a good model using my knowledge acquired from different courses.

-Right only amounts of protons and neutrons used as a features, but in future I'll try to find different dataset with more important information, for example - energy of decay.
+Right now only amounts of protons and neutrons used as a features, but in future I'll try to find different dataset with more important information, for example - energy of decay.